 You should contact your vet before you feed the bland eating plan.
 Roasted chicken has no fat and should be cooked without skin or seasoning.
 Please don’t give your Frenchie the food he’s sensitive to; only feed him a balanced healthy diet.
 When your French Bulldog is on a specific allergen-free diet and vomits, the vet may suggest that you have them fast for a long time and only give limited amounts of their regular food.

 There are many causes of your French Bulldog throwing up that can not be avoided, but some could be if you obey certain guidelines:

-|You shouldn’t abruptly adjust the diet of your French Bulldog.
+|Abrupt changes in diet are a frequent source of gastrointestinal distress in dogs.
+You shouldn’t abruptly adjust the diet of your French Bulldog.
 Also, apply a gradual approach.
-Abrupt changes in diet are a frequent source of gastrointestinal distress in dogs.|

 |It would help if you didn’t give your Frenchie toys which can be ingested or chewed into parts, causing gastrointestinal problems or obstruction.

 |Should not give small bones to your Frenchie.
 These are regularly involved in vomiting episodes.
 When you need to offer your Frenchie bones, large, uncooked types are less likely to split into sharp pieces.

 |Prevent feeding table scraps.
-Most human foods are unhealthy for French Bulldog, for example, bananas, raisins, chocolate, onions, garlic, popcorn, macadamias, and high fats).
-Still, some dogs with sensitive stomachs may not be able to eat “healthy” human food without throwing up.
+Most human foods are unhealthy for French Bulldogs, for example, bananas, raisins, chocolate, onions, garlic, popcorn, macadamias, and high fats).
+Still, some dogs with sensitive stomachs may be unable to eat “healthy” human food without throwing up.